Drop tube: Typical operation

-Much of the operating cost of a drop tower is due to the need for evacuation of the drop tube, to eliminate the effect of aerodynamic drag.
-Alternatively the experiment is placed inside an outer box (the drag shield) for which, due to its weight, during its fall the reduction of acceleration due to air drag is less.
+Much of the operating cost of a drop tower is due to the need for evacuation of the drop tube to eliminate the effects of aerodynamic drag.
+Alternatively, the sample may be placed inside an outer box (called a drag shield) designed to prevent drag.

 Historical uses

 Though the story may be apocryphal, Galileo is popularly thought to have used the Leaning Tower of Pisa as a drop tower to demonstrate that falling bodies accelerate at the same constant rate regardless of their mass.

 Drop towers called shot towers were once useful for making lead shot.
 A short period of weightlessness allows molten lead to solidify into a quasi-perfect sphere by the time it reaches the floor of the tower.